euan-forrester/photo-recommender/README.md

 - Consider normalizing the `favorites` table by splitting it into a table that just has the photos, and another table of who's favorited them
   - What is the impact on write throughput of this change?
 - Add a message to the recommendations screen if the user doesn't have enough favorites to generate good recommendations.
 Suggest some groups to look at.
+- Highlight new recommendations by moving them to the top of the list.
+Maybe have a "first recommended on" field per user, and use that to boost score?